tanupoo/nmea-parser/README.md

 With the -g option, you can see the geometry of the GPS device.

-- streaming mode.
+### Streaming mode.

 You can see the result continuously if you add the -s option.
-Both -c and -g options can be used.
+Either -c and -g options can be used.

     % nmea-stat.py -s -c -f /dev/tty.BT-GPS-32D4BF-BT-GPSCOM